Mu'awiya, Basma: History

+Ottoman Empire

 In 1517, the area of Mu'awiya was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, mu'awiya was a cultivated plot of land that belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 The village was named after Sheikh Mu'awiya, whose maqam lies between the two parts of the village.
 During the 19th and first half of the 20th century, Mu'awiya was one of the settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
 The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
 The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 Andrew Petersen, an archaeologist specialising in Islamic architecture, surveyed the ancient shrine at Mu'awiya in 1994.
 According to local tradition, Muawiya had been a soldier in the army of Saladin.
 He had been killed in a battle close by the village, and he and twelve of his men were buried here.
 The shrine, named Shaykh Muawiya, is a domed square building, with the entrance to the north.
 The floor of the shrine is about 0,3 meters below the surface, and contain a cenotaph, incorporating marble columns.
 There is a mihrab in the wall to the south, just behind the cenotaph, and the west wall has a window.
 According to local tradition the shrine was built about 100 years ago.
 However, Petersen found that the structure itself suggested it was considerably older, with rebuilding in the late nineteenth century.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Khurbet el Mawiyeh as: "a small ruined khan, of no great antiquity, on the road, near a spring."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Mawiyeh had a population of 112 Muslims, increasing in the 1931 census when Mu'awiya had 141 people in 30 houses.

 In the 1945 statistics the population of Mu'awiya was counted with that of Umm al-Fahm.

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 227 heads of cattle, 548 sheep over a year old, 76 goats over a year old, 12 horses, 50 donkeys, 645 fowls, and 135 pigeons.